UPDATED: Hilliard council gives OK to set Grener land up for data center

 “Not one of them listened to the public,” wrote Christina Muñoz of Morganwood Square.

-Steve Magee of Dee Drive wrote that the parcel “is not an appropriate use of the land” and later added, “No consideration of what the people of the city want.
+Steve Magee of Dee Drive wrote the parcel “is not an appropriate use of the land” and later added, “No consideration of what the people of the city want.
 Horrible.”

 The 104-acre site includes 84 acres owned by the city and 20 acres owned by Hilliard City Schools.